sdc-china/IDA-doc/_posts/2018-11-16-references-high-availability-for-ida-application-on-liberty-and-haproxy.md

 ```

 ### Step 3.
 Create haproxy.cfg

-Add config file to /etc/haproxy/haproxy.cfg, and change the node IP and port to your IDA nodes.
+Add the config file to /etc/haproxy/haproxy.cfg, and change the node IP and port to your IDA nodes.

 ```
 global
     log         127.0.0.1 local2